MTechZilla/join-us-senior-dev/README.md

 ### Stack:
-To develop the application, use the below-given stack:
+Develop the application, use the below-given stack:

 * Language & Framework: C# & Dot Net Core.
 * Database: Any SQL Database.